-- No changes to the front end of the compiler are required. - For systems with hardware TM support, and in systems that choose to serialize all transactions on a global unnamed reentrant mutex lock, TM support can be achieved entirely in a library.
-Starting a transaction is performed in the std::transaction scope constructor.
-Committing the transaction is performed by the destructor.
+- No changes to the front end of the compiler are required. - For systems with hardware TM support, and in systems that choose to serialize all transactions on a global unnamed reentrant mutex, TM support can be achieved entirely in a library.
+Starting a transaction is performed in the std::transaction_scope constructor.
+Committing the transaction is performed in the destructor.